The Biggest Wedding Cake Dos and Don'ts

 10. Do give your cake the spotlight.

 Your cake will likely be on display before it's cut and consumed.
 You should have a designated, well-lit table that allows the best presentation possible.
-A round one is perfect for circular cakes, but a linear design may call for a rectangular table.
+A round table is perfect for circular cakes, but a linear design may call for a rectangular table.
 Drape the table with sumptuous fabrics and decorate it with motifs, colors and flowers to match the cake and your wedding style.

 Even if you take the most painstaking packaging measures, eating the top tier of your cake on your first anniversary sounds far better than it tastes.
 Think about indulging on your two-week or one-month anniversary, and treat yourself to a fresh cake in the same flavor when you've survived the first year.
 If you must adhere to tradition, tightly wrap the cake in plastic wrap, then place it in an airtight baggie.